 This breed is valued for its quality accumulating wool texture that serves high-end clothing customers.

 Also, it produces a fleece that is short ideal for hand-spinning during cloth production.

-Fine wool sheep baby lambs take longer to gain weight and size when compared to other breeds.
+Beautiful wool sheep baby lambs take longer to gain weight and size when compared to other breeds.
 Hence they require more attention.

 This breed is can easily be managed.
 They are not stubborn.

 The fine wool breeds available include :

 - The American Cormo (not common in Kenya )

 - Booroola Merino

 - body covered in wool including the area around the mouth